RasaHQ/rasa-demo/data/nlu/nlu.md

 - multipass issue
 - embeddings
 - how to write stories to train rasa
+- tell me about the nlu training data format
+- how can i get data from a database and use them as a response to a question?
+- how to add a database?
+- I want to integrate a database and look up values based on an entity the user gave me.
+How is this possible?
+- what is default fall back
+- fallback actions
+- what is custom actions
+- I am facing some issues with LMS
+- my nlu cant detect entities
+- how do i detect entities
+- how to evaluate model
+- Can I have multiple .md data files?
+- response selector?
 - does mongodb works for rasax
 - tensorflow
 - credentials.yml
 - credentials
 - how can I use transformers
+- how long to train
+- what model do you use
+- technical question
+- rasa core agent information
+- rasa shell
+- what is an intemt

 ## intent:chitchat/telljoke
 - Can you tell a joke?